 Hyperplasia often spontaneously reverts to normal, particularly if it occurs at a low level during the hormone changes associated with perimenopause (the beginning of menopause).
 If it does not revert to normal, hyperplasia may progress through a series of stages.

-Premenopausal hyperplasia often reverts to normal in the early, simple, or cystic stages.
-When it does not revert to normal, the endometrium may continue to thicken and develop into adenomatous, complex hyperplasia with atypia.
-If untreated it may develop into endometrial cancer.
+Perimenopausal hyperplasia often spontaneously reverts to normal within a few months after menstruation stops.
+When it does not revert to normal, the endometrium may continue to thicken and develop into complex hyperplasia or complex hyperplasia with atypia.
+If untreated, complex hyperplasia may develop into endometrial cancer.

 Many doctors first perform an endometrial biopsy.
 An endometrial biopsy removes a small piece of endometrial tissue with a thin, glass, straw-like pipelle.
 It is a painful procedure that is inadequate in evaluating the endometrium for hyperplasia.
 It can only tell you what is going on in the one spot where the tiny piece of endometrial tissue was removed.